-Python gives the option to calculate median of grouped and continuous data function as well and this is the best part about this robust and convenient language.
+Python gives the option to calculate the median of grouped and continuous data function as well and this is the best part about this robust and convenient language.

 median_grouped() function under the Statistics module, helps to calculate median value from a set of continuous data.

-The data are assumed to be grouped into intervals of width interval.
-Each data point in array is the midpoint of the interval containing the true value.
+The data are assumed to be grouped into intervals of width intervals.
+Each data point in the array is the midpoint of the interval containing the true value.
 The median is calculated by interpolation within the median interval (the interval containing the median value), assuming that the true values within that interval are distributed uniformly :

 median = L + interval * (N / 2 - CF) / FL = lower limit of the median interval N = total number of data points CF = number of data points below the median interval F = number of data points in the median interval